 Every election we compete against the war-chests of the major parties and cashed-up candidates.
-Our re-election campaign relies on donations from you, our grass-roots supporters, rather than vested interests.
+Our re-election relies on donations from you, our grass-roots supporters, rather than vested interests.

 The City has been transformed since 2004, and that’s because people like you supported our Independent teams to create a more liveable, sustainable and thriving city and villages.

 We’ve shown what stable, progressive, Independent Government looks like and how it works.

 Together, we can protect that and keep our city thriving.

 Please note: In order to maintain the integrity of elections and political processes, you can only make a political donation if you are:

 - On an Australian electoral roll

 - An Australian business entity with an ABN

 As well, NSW legislation prohibits some groups from making political donations.
 If you belong to any of the groups below, it is illegal for you to donate to Team Clover.

 - a property developer (including anyone becoming a property developer within 12 months)